Find Teaching Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 16,500 jobs in the United States for Economics Professor.
+In the United States, there were 16,500 jobs for Economics Professor in 2016.
 New jobs are being produced at a rate of 10.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Economics Professor by 2026.
 The BLS estimates 1,500 yearly job openings in this field.

 undefined